 The Friends of ACRL was created to provide a means for ACRL to take bold steps above and beyond its traditional member programs and services.
 Rapidly changing demographic, economic, and technological trends are presenting academic libraries and librarians with new challenges and competition that demand immediate solutions.
 The Friends of ACRL is a response to these "new challenges" and renders a means for academic librarians to give additional support that will enhance and ensure the relevance of our profession.

-Donations made to the Friends of ACRL can be designated to any of the six giving categories below.
+Donations made to the Friends of ACRL can be designated to any of the three giving categories below.
 These funds were created to supplement initiatives of special importance to academic librarians.
 Undesignated funds are allocated to a general fund.

-1. Professional Development Fund
+1. ACRL Advancement Fund

-6. RBMS Scholarships Fund
+3. ACRL RBMS Scholarships Fund

-This fund supports attendance at the annual Preconference of the Rare Book and Manuscripts Section by new professionals, and qualified students and support staff, with some scholarships designated for applicants of underrepresented ethnic and racial groups.
+This fund supports attendance at the annual Conference of the Rare Book and Manuscripts Section by new professionals, and qualified students and support staff, with some scholarships designated for applicants of underrepresented ethnic and racial groups.